Typical California guide books have approximately one page about Santa Rosa. We offer much more than that! Read on…

 Alaska Air offers nonstop flights via prop planes to Los Angeles and Seattle 2x/day, to Portland & San Diego 1x/day.
 American Airlines offers select flights to Phoenix.
 United Airlines offers a very short hopper service from STS to SFO 3x daily and Sun Country Airlines offers a seasonal weekly flight to and from Minneapolis.
 Adios Allegiant Air 🙁 For more information & flight schedules visit: www.sonomacountyairport.org

-Charles M. Schulz Airport is our connection to our “home airport” of LAX which connects to the rest of the world.
-A flight from here sure beats driving down to SFO *any day / anytime*.
-Our team made the trek up to the airport for the Horizon Air Open to the Public Day in 2008.
+Our team made the trek up to Northern California for the Horizon Air Open to the Public Day in 2008.
 Click here for Photos & Flight schedules

 SMART Rail (formerly the GHOST train)